-In addition, as you are in control of your own finances, you can decide when to declare company dividends – you may want to postpone taking a certain amount of dividends until a future tax year, for example.
+As a company director, as you are in control of your own finances; you can decide when to declare company dividends – you may want to postpone taking a certain amount of dividends until a future tax year, for example.

-For a number of reasons we will explore below, most limited company professionals pay themselves a small salary, and derive the rest of their earnings in the form of dividends.
+For a number of reasons we will explore below, most limited company professionals pay themselves a small salary and distribute the rest of their company profits as dividends.

-When deciding the level of salary you should pay yourself in the current tax year, you need to consider various factors, particularly the prevailing income tax (personal allowance) and National Insurance thresholds.
+When deciding on the level of salary you pay yourself in the current tax year, you need to consider various factors, particularly the current income tax (personal allowance) and National Insurance thresholds.

-- Take into account any salary already earned from a previous employment (if you were a permanent staff member for example), when working out how much further salary you wish to draw down in the current tax year.
+- Take into account any salary already earned from a previous job (if applicable), when working out how much further salary you wish to draw down in the current tax year.

-- From April 2014, a new 'Employment Allowance' will allow all businesses to reclaim up to £2,000 in Employers’ NICs.
-However company directors who receive small salaries are unlikely to benefit due to their typically low salary levels.
+- The ‘Employment Allowance’ allows eligible businesses to reclaim up to £5,000 in Employers’ NICs.
+However, company directors who receive small salaries will not benefit unless they earn £9,100 or more.

-- You should check with The Pension Service to see if your personal state pension will be affected by the level of NICs you pay, as if you pay yourself too low a salary, you may affect your pension entitlement.
+- Check with The Pension Service to see if your state pension will be affected by the level of NICs you pay, as if you pay yourself too low a salary, you may affect your pension entitlement.
 You can access a personal pension statement if you register online via the Government Gateway.